grantferowich/tictactoe/README.md

 ## Event Flow
-When a user clicks on a spot on the tic tac toe table
+- When a user clicks on a spot on the tic tac toe table:
-    -> check if the table state can change
+        - Check if the table state can change.
-        -if yes, then change. (a user should be able to place a move by clicking on a square)(#1) -if no, do nothing.
+        - If yes, then change. (a user should be able to place a move by clicking on a square)(#1)
+        - If no, do nothing.
-    -> check if the game has a winner
+    - Check if the game has a winner
-        -if yes, declare winner (a user should be able to see when a user has won)(#4) -if no, do nothing.
+        - If yes, declare winner (a user should be able to see when a user has won)(#4)
+        - If no, do nothing.
-    -> decrement number of rounds (do stuff with state data) -> check if there is a tie
+    - Decrement number of rounds (do stuff with state data).
+    - Check if there is a tie
-        -if yes, declare cat's game (a user should be able to see when the game ends in a tie)(#5) -if no, do nothing.
+        - if yes, declare cat's game (a user should be able to see when the game ends in a tie)(#5).
+        - if no, do nothing.
-    -> switch the user (#2)
+    - Switch the user (#2).
-    -> Display whose turn it is.(A user should be able to see whose turn it is)(#3)
+    - Display whose turn it is.(A user should be able to see whose turn it is)(#3)